-The Company's financial instruments that are exposed to concentrations of credit risk consist entirely of cash.
+The Company's financial instruments that are exposed to concentrations of credit risk consist entirely of cash and investments in U.S. Treasury bills.
 These financial instruments are held at two U.S. financial institutions.
 The cash accounts are insured by the Federal Deposit Insurance Corporation ("FDIC") up to regulatory limits.
-During the six months ended June 30, 2023, the Company's cash balances exceeded the FDIC insurance limit.
+During the nine months ended September 30, 2023 and 2022, the Company's cash balances exceeded the FDIC insurance limit.
+The investments in U.S. Treasury bills are not FDIC insured but are backed by the U.S. government.
+U.S. Treasury bills are subject to market risk if they are sold prior to maturity.
 The Company has not experienced any losses in such accounts.
 Although the Company believes that the financial institutions with whom the Company does business will be able to fulfill their commitments to the Company, there is no assurance that those institutions will be able to continue to do so beyond amounts guaranteed by the FDIC.